ystael/chicago-ug-math-bib/intermediate/foundations.md

 [MR 2905394](https://mathscinet.ams.org/mathscinet-getitem?mr=2905394)

 Advanced undergraduate introduction to the core questions, principles, and tools of modern set theory.
+As such, the text builds up to deciding what *cannot* be proven using ZFC alone (including the Continuum Hypothesis).
-Kunen's text develops the foundations of set theory, beginning with the axioms of and motivation for ZFC and a fast review of formal logic.
+Despite the advanced matter, Kunen is about as clear and accessible introduction to such an abstract subject as possible.
+That said, I would recommend reading Ebbinghaus/Flum/Thomas or Enderton before reading Kunen, simply because Kunen writes chapter I as a quick review of syntax, rather than a deep exposition.

-Kunen then covers some basic consistency proofs.
+Chapter II covers odd combinatorial results in set theory, and can reasonably be skipped by the uninterested until needed.

-The text continues to the Constructible Universe L, some basic inner model theory, and the consistency of the Continuum Hypothesis, and concludes with the method of Forcing, Iterated Forcing, the independence of the Continuum Hypothesis, and the consistency of Martin's Axiom.
+Chapters III-VIII cover the core of modern set theory, with Chapters III and IV covering the basics, V and VI covering the Constructible Universe L (the foundations of inner model theory), and VII and VIII covering Forcing (and the consistency of the failure of the Continuum Hypothesis).

-The later chapters are quite difficult, but fundamental to modern set theory.
+I recommend reading Chapters I, III, and IV for anyone interested in the general foundations of set theory.
+The chapters on L and Forcing will be of more interest to pure set theorists; for intermediate undergraduate study in pure set theory, I would recommend Chapters V - VII; chapter VIII on iterated forcing is better suited to advanced study.

 #### Ebbinghaus/Flum/Thomas, *Mathematical logic*